Autonomous-Finance/aos-packages/packages/subscribable/README.md

 ## Usage

-1. Require the `subscribable` module in your Lua script
+1. Require the `subscribable` package in your Lua script
-2. On this module, execute `.load()`
-3. On this module, initially and whenever needed, execute `.configTopics()` to configure the supported topics and corresponding event checks
+3. Initially and whenever needed, execute `.configTopicsAndChecks()` to configure the supported topics and corresponding event checks
-4. On this module, whenever topic-relevant state changes have occurred, execute `.notifyTopic()` or `.checkNotifyTopic()` to dispatch notifications to subscribers
+4. Whenever topic-relevant state changes have occurred, execute `.notifyTopic()` or `.checkNotifyTopic()` to dispatch notifications to subscribers

 ```lua
 -- process.lua